Connect with us!

 DIANA J. MASON, RN, PhD, FAAN, DHL(Hon.), DSc (Hon.)

-Dr. Mason is also a journalist who has produced and moderated a weekly radio program on health and health policy for almost 30 years.
-She served as editor-in-chief of the American Journal of Nursing for over a decade.
-She blogs for the CHMP and the JAMA News Forum.
-Since its inception, she has served on the National Advisory Committee for Kaiser Health News.
+Dr. Mason is also a journalist and has produced and moderated a weekly radio program on health and health policy for nearly 30 years.
+She served as editor-in-chief of the American Journal of Nursing, blogs for the CHMP and the JAMA News Forum and has served on the National Advisory Committee for Kaiser Health News since its inception.

 Maureen White, RN, MBA, NEA-BC, FAAN